Matyáš Vojta

-Matyáš Vojta (born 26 February 2004) is a Czech professional footballer who plays as a striker for FK Mladá Boleslav.
+Matyáš Vojta (born 26 February 2004) is a Czech professional footballer who plays as a striker for Sparta Prague.

 Life

 Matyáš Vojta was born on 26 February 2004 in Prague.

 Club career

 Vojta was raised in Slavoj Vyšehrad, but he spent the 2019–20 season in Slavia Prague.
-He made his professional football debut at the age of 16, playing in the Czech National Football League in the 2020–21 season.
+He made his professional football debut at the age of 16, playing in the 2020–21 season of the Czech National Football League.
 In 2022, he transferred to the B-team of FK Mladá Boleslav.

 He made his Czech First League debut for Mladá Boleslav on 2 September 2023, in their 2–0 away loss against Baník Ostrava, but it was his only match for the A-team in the season.
 In the 2024–25 season, he played regularly for Mladá Boleslav.
 He scored his first goal in the preliminary round of the conference league against TransINVEST on 1 August 2024.
-In the Czech First League, He scored ten goals in 26 matches and became runner-up in the Discovery of the Season award.
+In the Czech First League, he scored ten goals in 26 matches and became runner-up in the Discovery of the Season award.
+He then scored seven goals in the first half of the 2025–26 season and became runner-up in the Talent of the Year award of the 2025 Czech Footballer of the Year poll.

+On 5 January 2026, Vojta signed a contract with Sparta Prague.
+Sparta Prague paid to Mladá Boleslav €4 million (+ potentially €0.75 million in bonuses) for him, which at the time of the transfer was the highest amount for a transfer within the Czech First League.